What they say…

 Hugh Brooker currently DJs globally and has been co-writing with and remixing and producing for artists as diverse as Sophie Ellis-Bextor and Earth Wind and Fire.
 Summer 2012 saw the return of Night Trains to Acid Jazz Records with the 7 inch vinyl release of “No More Heroes”, a stomping northern soul reinterpretation of The Stranglers‘ 70’s New Wave classic.
 A teaming with Tim Walkers‘ Back Burna records in 2015 resulted in the uplifting Soulful 7 inch “Black Whip” and Summer 2017 saw the band turning full circle and reuniting, for the first time in 27 years, with sublime vocalist Jennie Bellestar Matthias (Belle Stars) on the up-tempo, Dave Priseman-Horn driven, “Do Anything You Wanna Do” co-produced by James Johnstone (Pigbag / Infinite Wheel).

-2019 sees the band cement a new collaboration with German Légère Recordings to release a brand new double-sider 45 in May, and continue the Night Trains tradition of the past 30 years of putting out quality music the world needs to hear!
+2019 sees the band cement a new collaboration with German Légère Recordings to release 45 “Don’t Want To Know“ and continue the Night Trains tradition of the past 30 years of putting out quality music the world needs to hear!